0xStacker/HashFit/README.md

 HashFit operates with **two parallel drop types**, each with a distinct role.

----

 ### 1. Gen Drops (Open Market)

 Gen drops are designed for accessibility and scale.

 **How it works:**

-- Users buy physical clothing with crypto
+- Users buy physical clothing
 - Each purchase mints a **non-transferable ownership SBT**
 - User gets their physical item